-- 4A.
-(1) Where it appears to the Court on granting leave to register an award or on an application made by the judgment debtor after an award has been registered - - (a) that the enforcement of the award has been stayed (whether provisionally or otherwise) pursuant to the Convention; or - (b) that an application has been made pursuant to the Convention, which, if granted, might result in a stay of the enforcement of the award, the Court shall, or, in the case referred to in subparagraph (b) may, stay execution of the award for such time as it considers appropriate in the circumstances.
+- (6) Where it appears to the Court on granting leave to register an award or on an application made by the applicant after an award has been registered - (a) that the enforcement of the award has been stayed (whether provisionally or otherwise) pursuant to the Washington Convention; or - (b) that an application has been made pursuant to the Washington Convention, which, if granted, might result in a stay of the enforcement of the award, the Court shall, or, in the case referred to in subparagraph (b) may, stay execution of the award for such time as it considers appropriate in the circumstances.

-(2) An application by the judgment debtor under paragraph (1) shall be made by summons and supported by affidavit.
+(7) An application by the applicant under paragraph (6) shall be made by summons and supported by affidavit.